ibrahimkone/AWS_Devops_Zero_to_Hero-by-SushantOps/K8s/Senario_based_Q2.md

 By systematically checking these aspects, you can identify the reasons why the replicas are not scaling as expected and take appropriate corrective actions.

+## Q. how would you ensure that HA and scalability in EKS cluster?